parts.arts_object¶

 sensor.f_grid = np.array([1.0, 2.0, 3.0])

-or they may be obtained from the data_provider
+or they may be obtained from the data_provider using the

 appropriate get method when a concrete simulation is run.
 ARTS